paulos84/unicorn/readme.md

-An application created for recording and reviewing data from trials of biotechnology-based manufacturing processes for a novel food ingredient.

-The Flask-Restless extension facilitates a JSON API for database models defined using Flask-SQLAlchemy.
+An API for managing data from in-house trials of an enzyme-based process utilizing lactose to manufacture an ingredient in infant milk formula called galacto-oligosaccharides (GOS).

+It is built using the Flask-Restless framework and SQL-Alchemy.
+Flask-WTF is used to generate HTML forms to simplify recording of experiment details along with csv files of results and analytical data.
 Basic HTTP authentication is used for protecting access.

-Flask-WTF is used to generate HTML forms to simplify recording of experiment details along with csv files of results and analytical data.

-Models:

-Highcharts, a JavaScript library for Python, enables experiment results to be plotted in order to enable comparison of various enzyme and conditions combinations.

 Getting Started
 ---------------